SilentVoid13/SyncDisBoi/README.md

 - [Spotify](https://open.spotify.com/)
 - [Tidal](https://tidal.com/)

-It's the perfect solution for music enthusiasts who want to keep their playlists updated across different music streaming platforms and enjoy the various recommendations algorithms.
+It's the perfect solution for music enthusiasts who want to keep their playlists updated across different music streaming platforms and enjoy the various recommendations algorithms, or who simply want to migrate to a new music platform and preserve their playlists.

 > **Disclaimer**: While SyncDisBoi doesn't perform any deletion operations, it's always a good practice to backup your playlists.
 I am not responsible for any unintended changes to your playlists.